Selecting a Learning Management System

 Who will be using my system?
 It’s important to understand or anticipate what your volume of users and course usage will be in the next one to three or so years, to the extent possible.
 In many cases this will factor into the quotes you receive from vendors.
 Your goal should be to select and deploy a system that anyone who uses a computer can operate with minimal support.

 Ugh, there are so many LMS companies!
-In a world where there are hundreds of LMS options with similar features, you’ll want to select a vendor who has experience with non-profits, is customer-focused and responsive to your specific needs.
+In a world where there are hundreds of LMS options with similar features, you’ll want to select a vendor who has experience with nonprofits, is customer-focused, and is responsive to your specific needs.
 Look out for vendors pushing you to adopt ‘out-of-the-box’ solutions that aren’t responsive to your specific requirements.
 Also beware of vendors that do not have tiered pricing based on the volume of users.
 There may be hidden costs.

 Separate the required features you need from those features that would be nice to have.
 (This is by no means a comprehensive list!)